 Don’t create a generic blog that focuses on a niche like “movies”, which is too broad, or “movies in 1975” which would be too narrow

-Instead, you want to find the sweet spot for your movie blog niche, where it’s not so broad that it’s impossible for you to get noticed, or so narrow that you’re left with very little room for growth.
+Instead, you want to find the sweet spot for your film blog niche, where it’s not so broad that it’s impossible for you to get noticed, or so narrow that you’re left with very little room for growth.

 You must choose a niche for your blog that will allow you to attract an audience while giving you room to expand your blog in the future.